Simon-Initiative/oli-torus/guides/process/deployment.md

 Deployments to the production server will be initiated when a release is created with the tag formatted as `vX.Y.Z` where X.Y.Z represents a version number.

-> **Note:** Production deployments assume a previous build has been packaged, and therefore any commit tagged as a release must exist on the `master` branch, a `hotfix-*` branch or be packaged by tagging the commit with the `package` tag first.
+> **Note:** Production deployments assume a previous build has been packaged, and therefore any commit tagged as a release must exist on the `master` branch, a `hotfix|prerelease-*` branch or be packaged by tagging the commit with the `package` tag first.

 ## Hotfixes